AbhayDave/TechnoHub/README.md

-A Blog Website with Roadmap Section for Students built using React and Appwrite (Backend as a Service)
+A Blog Website with Roadmap Section for Students built using React, Tailwind CSS and Appwrite (Backend as a Service)